Debt-to-Income Ratio

-The first number in a qualifying ratio is the maximum amount (as a percentage) of gross monthly income that can be spent on housing (this includes loan principal and interest, PMI, hazard insurance, property taxes, and homeowners' association dues).
+The first number in a qualifying ratio is the maximum amount (as a percentage) of gross monthly income that can be applied to housing costs (including principal and interest, private mortgage insurance, homeowner's insurance, property tax, and homeowners' association dues).

-The second number is what percent of your gross income every month which can be applied to housing expenses and recurring debt.
-Recurring debt includes vehicle loans, child support and monthly credit card payments.
+The second number in the ratio is what percent of your gross income every month that should be applied to housing expenses and recurring debt.
+Recurring debt includes things like car loans, child support and credit card payments.

 • Gross monthly income of $4,500 x .28 = $1,260 can be applied to housing